JATENCIA/CurrencyConverterPro/README.md

 <h4>

 This currency conversion project allows users to access updated information on currency exchange rates, perform conversions between different currencies, and maintain a transaction history.
-It utilizes the <a href="https://www.exchangerate-api.com/" onclick="window.open(this.href,'_blank');return false;">ExchangeRate-API</a>
-to fetch accurate and up-to-date data on exchange rates.
+It utilizes the <a href="https://www.exchangerate-api.com/" target="_blank" rel="noopener noreferrer">ExchangeRate-API</a> to fetch accurate and up-to-date data on exchange rates.
 </h4>

 <div align="center">